 - Mee Rebus: Mee rebus is an egg noodle soup made from sweet potatoes and flavored with lime.
 Shallots, prawns, boiled egg, and bean sprouts are usually included.

 This is just a small sampling of popular food in Penang!
-Read more about delicious Malaysian noodle dishes and Malaysian Indian food; check out this master list of Malaysian street foods to try while you're at it.
+Read more about delicious Malaysian noodle dishes and Malaysian Indian food.

 - Roti Canai: Much different from the Indian naan bread that we know, Roti is thin, stretchy, and slightly sweet.
 Wheat flour is stretched into dough and then slung until it becomes flaky; watching a roti artist work the dough is almost as fun as eating the finished product.
 At only 33 cents a bread, roti canai is the perfect complement to a meal.
 Roti is best enjoyed with a hot glass of teh tarik.